Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \subsubsection{Summary of findings and computational considerations}

-Our results show that (i) out-of-sample performance is segment-dependent, with no single candidate policy dominating the others; (ii) PS delivers statistically significant improvements over all single policies in heterogeneous regimes; and (iii) when a single base policy becomes uniformly dominant, PS converges to it, incurring negligible regret.
-Relative to simply training each base policy and selecting the best overall, PS incurs additional cost from the cross-validation stage.
-For each type of base policy (e.g., kNN, RF), the machine learning model is trained $K$ times, once per fold, while the associated optimization model must be solved for all $M$ variants within each fold, leading to $K \times M$ optimization solves in total.
+Our results show that (i) out-of-sample performance is segment-dependent, with no single candidate policy dominating the others; (ii) PS delivers statistically significant improvements over all single policies in heterogeneous regimes; and (iii) when a single base policy becomes uniformly dominant, PS converges to it. { \paragraph{Computational Cost.} With $K$ cross-validation folds and $M$ candidate policies, each ML model is trained $K$ times, and is evaluated for all $M$ variants on each fold—yielding $K\times M$ sets of optimization problems to solve.
+Even though creating the meta-policy introduces an additional step, its cost is small compared to solving the optimization models themselves (see Appendix~\ref{app:runtimes}).
+Thus, policy selection adds minimal overhead relative to standard CSO workflows where multiple policies are typically evaluated to identify the most suitable one.
+The only additional cost specific to \textsc{PS} is training the meta-policy, an ensemble of $K\times R$ OPTs, which adds modest training time and memory overhead and incurs negligible inference latency. }